SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ## <a name="events-all"></a>Troubleshooting devices

 Events are low-level messages sent by devices that are usually used for application-specific processing.
-For example, a vending device sends its realtime sales in the form of events.
+For example, a vending device sends its real-time sales in the form of events.
 If you need to troubleshoot a device at a more detailed level, visit the "Events" tab.
 Clicking on individual events will reveal more information on the data contained in the event.
 Similar, you can see all events across all devices by selecting "Events" in the navigator.

-Since devices may sent larger amounts of event data, you can filter the data shown here by date.
-You can also click the "realtime" checkbox to see events coming in from the devices in realtime.
+Since devices may send larger amounts of event data, you can filter the data shown here by date.
+You can also click the "realtime" checkbox to see events coming in from the devices in real-time.

 ## <a name="software-repo"></a> Managing device firmware and software